Coachella Logo

 • Crossbars look like knotty sticks.

-• The height of the strokes is completely different.
+• The stroke heights are completely different.

 Coachella Symbol